SaraMathews/swedish_forest_text_adventure/README.md

 ## **Credits**
 - Code Institute LMS
 - Slack
-- My mentor Daisy McGirr
+- My mentor, Daisy McGirr
 - https://pypi.org/project/colorama/
 - The text adventure game is in some parts inspired by Lord of The Rings.
 - All three riddles are taken from "The Hobbit: An Unexpected Journey".